Carphone looks beyond mobile phones

-LONDON Carphone Warehouse, Europe's biggest independent mobile phone retailer, said it was planning a big push into other electronic gadgets, such as laptops and tablets, as it seeks to replace falling revenue from a weak prepay phone market.
+LONDON Carphone Warehouse CPW.L, Europe's biggest independent mobile phone retailer, said it was planning a big push into other electronic gadgets, such as laptops and tablets, as it seeks to replace falling revenue from a weak prepay phone market.

-Having last year scrapped plans for a European chain of consumer electronics megastores through its joint venture with top U.S. firm Best Buy Co, Carphone now plans to use existing stores to offer extended ranges of tablets, laptops, Kindles, accessories, applications and content.
+Having last year scrapped plans for a European chain of consumer electronics megastores through its joint venture with top U.S. firm Best Buy Co (BBY.N), Carphone now plans to use existing stores to offer extended ranges of tablets, laptops, Kindles, accessories, applications and content.

 "We can sell those in a much smaller retailing environment.
 You do not need a 30,000 square feet box to sell what I think is going to be interesting in consumer electronics retailing going forward," chief executive Roger Taylor told Reuters on Tuesday.